Russian plane crash probe rules out explosion

-MOSCOW (AP) — Flight recorders revealed no evidence of an explosion on board a Russian plane that crashed, killing all 92 on board, but investigators haven’t ruled out a deliberate mechanical impact to down the plane, a military official said Thursday.
+MOSCOW (AP) — Flight recorders revealed no evidence of an explosion on board a Russian plane that crashed into the Black Sea, killing all 92 on board, but investigators haven’t ruled out foul play, a military official said Thursday.

 Bainetov wouldn’t elaborate on what may have led to the crash, but noted that it likely had been caused by several factors.